MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-quick-create-forms.md

 5. Select **Publish** to see the modified form in the application.

-## Allow Quick Create property form behavior for activities
+## Enable Quick Create Form property behavior for activities
-Introduced in the 9.1.0.2007 update, the **Allow Quick Create** property can be enabled or disabled for all standard activities except recurring appointments.
+The **Enable quick create forms** property can be enabled or disabled for all standard activities except recurring appointments.
 This property lets you change the form that is displayed by default for most activities.
-By default, the **Allow Quick Create** property is enabled and the quick create form is the form displayed in the app areas and activity entities that support it.
+By default, the **Enable quick create forms** property is enabled and the quick create form is the form displayed in the app areas and activity entities that support it.

 > [!div class="mx-imgBorder"]
 > ![](media/allow-quick-create.png "Allow Quick Create property on appointment entity")